 Most documentation of uranium exposure at Pantex focuses on DU, but BWXT Pantex (2001) mentions the possibility of exposure to natural uranium.
-When interpreting bioassay data, if the type of uranium exposure is not known, it is favorable to the claimant to assume the intake was natural uranium (BWXT Pantex 2001).
-However, dose reconstructors should assume DU for intakes associated with hydroshots and burning pads.
+When interpreting bioassay data, if the type of uranium exposure is not known, it is favorable to claimants to assume the intake was natural uranium (BWXT Pantex 2001).
+However, dose reconstructors should assume DU for intakes associated with hydroshots and burning pads (see Sections 5.2.2.5 and 5.2.2.6).